University of Texas Rio Grande Valley: Mascot

 The choice of a new university nickname was met with some contention from members of the communities of the two merged schools.
 UTPA supporters, the larger of the two merged schools, argued for keeping the UTPA nickname, Broncs, while UTB supporters wanted a nickname new to both merged schools.
 UTPA Alumnus Alex Del Barrio created a petition to "Say No To Vaqueros" that garnered over 11,000 signatures after the announcement was made.
 Several local city councils also passed resolutions in support of one option or the other.
-President Guy Bailey recommended a new nickname, Vaqueros, to The University of Texas System Board of Regents on November 5, 2014.
+President Guy Bailey recommended a new nickname, Vaqueros, to the University of Texas System Board of Regents on November 5, 2014.
 The suggestion for Vaquero was inspired by the UTPA student Studio Art projects, where the Toro and Vaquero were the most popular projects.

 Bailey also recommended school's athletic colors be UT System orange, green (formerly the secondary color of UTPA), and blue (formerly the secondary color of UTB).

 The announcement to the decision generated a swift and mainly negative reaction from some UTPA supporters on social media.
-These supporters, displeased that the Bronc was being moved to the wayside, determined the name was culturally insensitive, racist, and sexist.
+These supporters, displeased that the Broncs was being moved to the wayside, determined the name was culturally insensitive, racist, and sexist.
 Nevertheless, the UT System Board of Regents approved the recommendation the following day, making Vaqueros the fifth NCAA Division I nickname that is a Spanish language word after the Cal State Northridge Matadors, UC Santa Barbara Gauchos, San Diego Toreros, and New Mexico Lobos.
 Bailey considered the decision "final" following the approval by the board of regents.
 About 500 students protested against the Vaquero mascot on the UTPA campus on 13 November 2014.
 A petition calling for Bailey's immediate resignation garnered more than 700 signatures.
-Articles of impeachment were filed against the Student Government President Alberto Adame and Vice-President Carla "Fernanda" Pena by Jonathan Lee Salinas (Senator at Large '14–'15) partly for their roles in the mascot committee, though, the impeachment process was ended due to insufficient evidence.
+Articles of impeachment were filed against the Student Government President Alberto Adame and Vice President Carla "Fernanda" Pena by Jonathan Lee Salinas (Senator at Large '14–'15) partly for their roles in the mascot committee, though the impeachment process was ended due to insufficient evidence.
 Following the protests, the UT System issued a press release supporting the "Vaquero" decision.

 At the height of the controversy in November 2014, Texas legislator Terry Canales suggested he was considering filing a bill requiring UTRGV to abandon the Vaquero nickname.
 Canales submitted HB901 in January 2015.
 If passed, the legislation would require UTRGV to hold a student election for the athletics nickname, with "Broncs" and "Ocelots" on the ballot.

 The mascot design was revealed in February 2015.
 The logo features an orange faced rider in green on a navy blue and green horse.
 The logo features an outline of Texas in the negative space between the legs of the horse.

-In June 2019 the new design for The Vaquero Mascot was revealed.
-The new costumed version of the mascot was voted on and created by UTRGV students.
+In June 2019 the new design for the Vaquero mascot was revealed.
+The new costumed version was voted on and created by UTRGV students.